kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

 TP, FP, TN, and FN are four metrics based on the assumption that each sample/instance can be classified as a positive or a negative, thus they can only be applied to single-class applications.
-The workaround for multiple-class applications is to compute these metrics for each label using the **one-versus-rest** (OvR) strategy and then treat it as a single-class problem.
+The workaround for multiple-class applications is to compute these metrics for each label using the **one-vs-rest** (OvR) strategy and then treat it as a single-class problem.

 Additionally, these four metrics don't take model confidence score into account.
 All inferences above the confidence